HaysamAmin/ProbabilisticLanguageModels/README.md

 ## Lab Synopsis

-This Lab uses Python and Jupyter Notebook in a VS Code environment to deal with text files, to do the Probabilistic Language Models + NLP Pipeline of Conestoga Student Success Portal's questions.
+This Lab uses Python and Jupyter Notebook in a VS Code environment to deal with text files, to do the Probabilistic Language Models + NLP Pipeline.

 ## Team member names: